PeerPigeon/PeerPigeon/docs/API_DOCUMENTATION.md

 - `options.maxMessageSize` (number, default: 1048576) - Max message size in bytes (1MB)
 - `options.maxPortRetries` (number, default: 10) - Port retry attempts if port in use
 - `options.isHub` (boolean, default: false) - Run as a hub server
+- `options.hubMeshNamespace` (string, default: 'pigeonhub-mesh') - Network namespace for hub-to-hub connections
 - `options.hubPeerId` (string, optional) - Custom hub peer ID (auto-generated if hub)
 - `options.bootstrapHubs` (Array<string>, default: []) - URIs of bootstrap hubs to connect to
 - `options.autoConnect` (boolean, default: true) - Auto-connect to bootstrap hubs
 - `options.reconnectInterval` (number, default: 5000) - Hub reconnect interval in ms
 - `options.maxReconnectAttempts` (number, default: 10) - Max hub reconnection attempts

+**Note:** All hubs in the same network must use the same `hubMeshNamespace` to discover and connect to each other.
+The default `'pigeonhub-mesh'` namespace works for most deployments, but you can specify a custom namespace to isolate different hub networks.

 #### Methods